Skip to main content

 Impact and Justification

 Technology evolves rapidly.
 Frameworks fall out of favor, databases become outdated, and new tools emerge.
 Systems that tightly couple business logic to specific technologies become legacy systems—expensive and risky to modernize.
 Technology independence protects the valuable business logic (which changes rarely) from technological churn (which happens frequently).
-Because infrastructure details are isolated in adapter layers, we can upgrade or replace technologies without rewriting business rules.
-In Tuturuuu:
+When infrastructure details sit behind an interface, you can upgrade or replace technologies without rewriting business rules.

 export interface WorkspaceRepository {